nickpiccaro/cv-generator/README.md

 # Academic CV Generator

-A private desktop CV generator for academic medicine.
+A private desktop CV generator for academics.
 The app stores CV data as local JSON, lets you customize and reorder sections, and exports LaTeX or PDF.

 ## Download